 Sawdust is the main fuel source at Austral Bricks Longford, Tas and is a waste acquired from various Tasmanian sawmills.
-The site used 11,970 tonnes or 124,500 GJ of sawdust throughout the year.
-While the use of sawdust is less energy efficient than natural gas, its bioenergy component means that net carbon emissions from the combustion of sawdust is 40 times lower than natural gas avoiding 6,260 tonnes of greenhouse gas emissions.
+The site used 119,000 GJ of sawdust throughout the year.
+While the use of sawdust is less energy efficient than natural gas, its bioenergy component means that net carbon emissions from the combustion of sawdust is 40 times lower than natural gas avoiding 6,000 tonnes of greenhouse gas emissions.

-In addition to this during FY2023, 24 research and development projects were successfully completed and embedded into production across the Brickworks Building Product operations including new products and efficiency gains.
+In addition to this Brickworks continue research and development projects that are embedded into production across the Brickworks Building Product operations including new products and efficiency gains.
 The relevant projects for Austral Bricks are described below.